-The curricula for all tracks include a series of three foundational general psychology courses in research and evaluation, allowing students to develop competency in statistics and research/evaluation methodologies, in consumption of psychological theory and research, and conducting and presenting psychological research.
+The curricula for all tracks include a series of three foundational general psychology courses in psychological measurement and statistics.
+In addition, students take a course in research design or program evaluation.

 All students are also exposed to a wide variety of research topics by attending 18 research colloquia (out of 27 offered throughout their first three years of training).
-Students must register for PG856 Research Colloquium (2 units) in the quarter in which the final colloquium will be attended:
+Students must register for PG856 Research Colloquium (2 units) in the guarter in which the final colloquium will be attended:

-In addition, all students participate in team experiences in research and/or evaluation, with teams led by faculty advisors.
-Thus research training involves three overlapping components: classroom instruction, apprenticeship, and faculty modeling.
+In addition, all students participate in research and/or evaluation experiences, with research teams led by faculty advisors.
+Thus research training involves three overlapping components: classroom instruction, direct experience, and faculty modeling.
 First, a thorough program of classroom instruction (PG850-PG853) lays a foundation of knowledge.
 For PhD students, this introduction culminates in the planning and execution of a master's-level research project under the supervision of the faculty advisor.
 The PsyD student learns to critique research methods and to conduct program evaluations.
 All students are exposed to research through the Research Colloquia.
-Second, students are continually involved with research as apprentices, through participation in research teams and close supervision of the master's research project, and the independent research involved with the dissertation.
+Second, students are continually involved in research teams under the guidance and supervision of their faculty advisor These experiences culminate in the independent dissertation.
 Third, students are expected to benefit from faculty models and colloquium speakers.
-Each faculty member is engaged in an ongoing program of research and strives through the association with students to communicate the model of the scientist-practitioner or practitioner-evaluator.
+Faculty are engaged in ongoing research, and serve as models of the scientist-practitioner and/or practitioner-evaluator.

 Master's Research Project.
 Each PhD student must complete a master's research project prior to beginning the dissertation.
-Credit for the master's project is earned by registering for PG857 Individual Research.
+Credit for the master's project is earned by registering for PG865 Master's Research.
 The amount of credit earned is based directly on the amount of time spent working on the research project.
-A minimum of 6 units is required, and a maximum total of 8 units may be earned.
+A minimum of 6 units is required.

 Dissertation.
-Each PhD student earns a minimum of 32 quarter hours of dissertation units (PG900) in completing the dissertation.
-Each PsyD student earns a minimum of 8 quarter hours of dissertation units (PG902).
+Each PhD student must earn a minimum of 32 quarter hours of dissertation units (PG900) in completing the dissertation.
+Each PsyD student must earn a minimum of 8 quarter hours of dissertation units (PG902).
 Dissertations are prepared in accordance with the dissertation guidelines adopted by the faculty and available online.

 Research Teams and Research Colloquia.
-All doctoral students are encouraged to participate in research teams.
+Doctoral students participate in research teams throughout their graduate career.
 Psychology research colloquia, involving lectures by distinguished research psychologists, are presented three times each quarter.
 Each student in the PhD or PsyD programs is required to attend 18 of the 27 colloquia offered during the student's first three years in the program.
-Students will be asked to sign in at each colloquium, and the student will receive 2 units of credit by registering for PG856 Research Colloquium during the quarter in which the final colloquium is attended.
+Students must sign in and out at each colloquium, and the student receives 2 units of credit by registering for PG856 Research Colloquium once the final colloquium has been attended.